Learning to Configure Agentic AI Systems: Introduction

 \section{Introduction}

-Large Language Models (LLMs) have evolved from simple single LLM predictors to the backbone of complex \emph{multi-agent systems} capable of iterative planning, tool usage, and multi-step reasoning.
+Large Language Models (LLMs) have evolved from simple answer predictors to being the backbone of complex \emph{multi-agent systems} capable of iterative planning, tool usage, and multi-step reasoning.
 In this new paradigm, the performance of an agentic system is governed not only by the underlying LLM but also by the architecture that wraps it: workflows (e.g. voters, verifiers, optimizers), tool availability, information routing, and context management.

 Current approaches to agentic architecture design largely rely on static heuristics or ``kitchen sink'' strategies that flood the context window with extensive history and retrieved evidence.
 However, this is suboptimal for two reasons.
 First, performance degrades in long contexts due to the ``lost-in-the-middle'' phenomenon, where models fail to attend to relevant information~\cite{liu2024lost, hong2025context}.
 Second, static systems are inefficient; they fail to adapt their computational footprint to task difficulty.
 For example, an agentic system designed for multi-hop reasoning might trigger expensive web-search tools and iterative verification loops even for a basic arithmetic query.
 This ``one-size-fits-all'' approach leads to wasted compute and unnecessary latency by applying the same heavy resources to trivial and complex inputs.